 What is mooting?

-Moots are competitions that simulate the atmosphere of court hearings, using problems based on real legal issues, case law, and legislation.
-They are an excellent way to develop advocacy, research, and public speaking skills; they also help to strengthen your ability to produce and defend complex legal arguments.
+Moots simulate the environments in which advocates practise.
+They use problems based on real legal issues, case law, and legislation, and are thus an excellent way to develop advocacy, research, and public speaking skills.

-Whilst similar to debates in many respects, moots are much more focused on using analytical skills to build and justify arguments rooted in legal precedents and factual evidence.
-During a moot, you will face questions from a judge, based on the argument you present - this is a unique experience where your argument is tested by an individual with advanced legal knowledge who looks to draw out the best from your submissions through your advocacy.
-Competitions are often judged by justices of the Supreme Court, High Court, or Court of Appeals, or legal academics and advocates.
+Moots focus on using analytical skills to build and justify arguments rooted in legal precedents and factual evidence.
+During a moot, you will face questions from a judge that engages with your argument – this interaction, during which your submission is considered by an individual with advanced legal knowledge who looks to draw out the best from your submissions through your advocacy, encourages you to defend the merits of your argument, and concede and reflect on weaknesses.
+Competitions are often judged by members of the Scottish and English Benches, legal academics, and advocates.

 Mooters prepare submissions for one or both sides of the case, dependent on the competition.
-As part of this, it is necessary to produce a skeleton argument outlining the submissions that will be made and the authorities on which they are grounded, and a highlighted bundle of case law that will be referred to during oral argument.
+As part of this, it is necessary to produce a skeleton argument that outlines the submissions to be made and the authorities on which they are grounded, and a highlighted bundle of case law to be referred to during oral argument.

 Mooting combines many essential skills for legal study, practice, and beyond - it is a thoroughly worthwhile commitment.